 Private key file with the same

-<uuid> suffix from to his certificate
+<uuid> suffix as their certificate

 When importing existing ssl certificates make sure they are formated/converted appropiatly.